 The brilliant thing about sport is that it’s not just about fitness.
 Most of it is about identifying strengths and weaknesses, understanding team dynamics, executing strategy and, of course, doing everything you can to help your team win.

 Being ‘trained’ in the world of sport and a stereotypically male way of operating set me up perfectly to work in finance in male-led, mostly-male industries.
 Also, based on my judgment about what makes sense and personal goals, I didn’t notice any barriers or limitations due to my gender.
 Rather, I saw challenges to navigate through.

 Working in corporate America one week and being a first-time mum the next was quite a shock.
-I’d read all the important books on pregnancy but my son came 8 days early – the time period I was planning to read the important books on parenting!
+I’d read all the important books on pregnancy but my son came eight days early – cutting short the time when I was planning to read the important books on parenting!

-I realised pretty quickly that I preferred to be at home with Alex and was in the privileged financial position to be a stay home mum.
+I realised pretty quickly that I preferred to be at home with my son, and was in the privileged financial position to be a stay-home-mum.
 It was exactly where I was meant to be and ticked all my meaning and purpose boxes.
 In my world, it was the MOST valued role I had ever had.
 Being Lead Parent and Family CEO.

-This became even more apparent when I re-entered the world of paid work after a 6-year absence.
-Despite my 14 years' experience in the world of finance, being a CPA, living & working in 5 countries across a range of global roles, I felt like I had to continuously 'prove' why I was worthy of being in this arena.
+This became even more apparent when I re-entered the world of paid work after a six-year absence.
+Despite my 14 years' experience in the world of finance, being a CPA, living and working in five countries across a range of global roles, I felt like I had to continuously 'prove' why I was worthy of being in this arena.

 However, I was okay with it because I was using my internal compass and making decisions based on what was (and is) most important to me – connection, growth and freedom.

 This isn’t the case for other women though.
 A huge part of the reason I am at this place on my DEI journey is because I wanted to answer a question that had been perplexing me for decades...